01 of 12

 08 of 12

 Cool the chocolate to 90 F (32 C) for dark chocolate or 87 F (30 C) for milk or white chocolate.
 Continue to stir the chocolate almost constantly while it cools, until you reach the prescribed temperature.Continue to 9 of 12 below.

 Test the Chocolate

 Smear a small spoonful of chocolate on a piece of parchment or waxed paper and watch it to see if it sets.
 Properly tempered chocolate should begin to set in just a few minutes.
 You will first see it lose its shine and take on a slightly more matte look, then it will start to set around the edges.
-At cool room temperature, a streak of tempered chocolate should set within 4 to 6 minutes.
-Don't stick it in the refrigerator to speed up the process--this will not tell you if it's actually in temper!
+At cool room temperature, a streak of tempered chocolate should set within four to six minutes.
+Don't stick it in the refrigerator to speed up the process–this will not tell you if it's actually in temper!

-If it doesn't appear to be tempered, continue to stir and cool the chocolate until it goes down another 1 to 2 degrees, then test it again.
+If it doesn't appear to be tempered, continue to stir and cool the chocolate until it goes down another one to two degrees, then test it again.
 Different brands of chocolate and different environmental conditions sometimes require slightly different tempering temperatures.Continue to 10 of 12 below.

 10 of 12